-- Retailers' schemes. - Schemes for farmers. - Special place of supply rules for business to consumer supplies of telecommunications, broadcasting and e-services. - Disaggregation of business activities for VAT purposes. - Divisional registration. - B The impact of relevant taxes on various situations and courses of action, including the interaction of taxes - 1.
-Identify and advise on the taxes applicable to a given course of action and their impact.^[3] - 2.
-Identify and understand that the alternative ways of achieving personal or business outcomes may lead to different tax consequences - a) Calculate the receipts from a transaction, net of tax and compare the results of alternative scenarios and advise on the most tax efficient course of action.^[3] - 3.
-Advise how taxation can affect the financial decisions made by businesses (corporate and unincorporated) and by individuals - a) Understand and compare and contrast the tax treatment of the sources of finance and investment products available to individuals.^[3] - b) Understand and explain the tax implications of the raising of equity and loan finance.^[3] - c) Explain the tax differences between decisions to lease, use hire purchase or purchase outright.^[3]
+- Extension of offshore assessment time limits. - B The impact of relevant taxes on various situations and courses of action, including the interaction of taxes - 1.
+Identify and advise on the taxes applicable to a given course of action and their impact.^[3] - Identify and understand that the alternative ways of achieving personal or business outcomes may lead to different tax consequences. - a) Calculate the receipts from a transaction, net of tax and compare the results of alternative scenarios and advise on the most tax efficient course of action.
+[3]

-- d) Understand and explain the impact of taxation on the cash flows of a business.^[3] - 4.
+- 3. Advise how taxation can affect the financial decisions made by businesses (corporate and unincorporated) and by individuals. - a) Understand and compare and contrast the tax treatment of the sources of finance and investment products available to individuals. - b) Understand and explain the tax implications of the raising of equity and loan finance.
+[3] - c) Explain the tax differences between decisions to lease, use hire purchase or purchase outright.^[3] - d) Understand and explain the impact of taxation on the cash flows of a business.
+[3] - 4.
 Assess the tax advantages and disadvantages of alternative courses of action.^[3] - 5.
-Understand the statutory obligations imposed in a given situation, including any time limits for action and advise on the implications of non-compliance.^[3] - C Minimise and/or defer tax liabilities by the use of standard tax planning measures - 1.
-Identify and advise on the types of investment and other expenditure that will result in a reduction in tax liabilities for an individual and/or a business.^[3] - 2.
-Advise on legitimate tax planning measures, by which the tax liabilities arising from a particular situation or course of action can be mitigated.^[3] - 3.
+Understand the statutory obligations imposed in a given situation, including any time limits for action and advise on the implications of non-compliance.^[3] - C Minimise and/or defer tax liabilities by the use of standard tax planning measures - Identify and advise on the types of investment and other expenditure that will result in a reduction in tax liabilities for an individual and/or a business.^[3]

+- 2. Advise on legitimate tax planning measures, by which the tax liabilities arising from a particular situation or course of action can be mitigated.
+[3] - 3.
 Advise on the appropriateness of such investment, expenditure or measures given a particular taxpayer's circumstances or stated objectives.^[3] - 4.
 Advise on the mitigation of tax in the manner recommended by reference to numerical analysis and/or reasoned argument.^[3] - 5.
-Be aware of the ethical and professional issues arising from the giving of tax planning advice.^[3]

-- 6. Be aware of and give advice on current issues in taxation.^[3] - D Communicate with clients, HM Revenue and Customs and other professionals in an appropriate manner - 1.
+Be aware of the ethical and professional issues arising from the giving of tax planning advice.^[3] - 6.
+Be aware of and give advice on current issues in taxation.^[3] - D Communicate with clients, HM Revenue and Customs and other professionals in an appropriate manner - 1.
 Communicate advice, recommendations and information in the required format:^[3]